“BIRTH OF PHARAOH” CHAPTER 2

 In return, My Lady laughs.
 She’s seated high above me.
 I am in a prison.
 I am caught, again, already.

 I must explain, through telepathy with her, how I never am without my recording devices so I simply start making a long reminder to whomever finds this thing floating around, one day.
 Recordings as this one I make all day.
-In the good days, my journals would normally be embedded in my ship, the one I have lost and never recovered (I tried to locate that ship in the last days of the White Queen’s life but didn’t).
+In the good days, my journals would normally be embedded in my ship, the one I have lost and never recovered though I tried to locate that ship in the last days of the White Queen’s life (but didn’t).

-Without my travel vessel, I transmit this journal thing to a lot of other places—one mighty load of a lot of other places.
+Without my steadfast vessel, I transmit this journal type of thing to a lot of other places—one mighty load of a lot of other places!

-The Macrabre Illie Bo in my presence before me now sends over to me a thought filled with pain.
+The Macrabre Illie Bo in my presence before me now sends over a thought filled with pain.
 I don’t even shudder because I know The Discipline.

 There is no wind here, only chilled space outside the dome she is sheltered in.
 Her home is one elongated funnel made of core minerals.
 It doesn’t have any window.
 The only light is from the oozing ore below.